georgedivery/devrix-interview/README.md

 - WordPress 6.x+
 - PHP 7.4+ (or 8.x, depending on the project stack)
 - MySQL 5.7+ / MariaDB
-- Composer (optional, if you use it in the project)
-- Node.js & npm/yarn (if you decide to work with the frontend build tools)

 Required plugins:

 - Advanced Custom Fields (ACF)
 - FakerPress (for generating dummy content)

-- Theme-recommended plugins are pre-configured and will appear as **"required/recommended plugins"** inside the WordPress admin after theme activation.
+Theme-recommended plugins are pre-configured and will appear as **required/recommended plugins** in the WordPress admin after theme activation.

 ---